 34 points overall including Biology or Chemistry at Higher Level 6 and one further Higher Level subject in Biology, Chemistry, Maths (excluding Maths: Applications and Interpretations), Physics or Psychology at grade 6.

-For full details visit the Kent and Medway Medical School website.
+See the Kent and Medway Medical School website for more information.

-Teaching includes laboratory classes, workshops and tutorials in the Medical School's purpose-built facilities.
+Teaching includes lectures, workshops and tutorials in the Medical School's purpose-built facilities.
 You learn anatomy and physiology in a state-of-the-art anatomy suite, using full-body dissection and cutting-edge radiological imaging.

 You learn in a range of integrated primary care, community and hospital placements.
 Here you gain vital hands-on experience, develop clinical skills and learn to work in collaboration as part of a multi-professional team.